 Why take iodine tablets

 Iodine typically builds up in the thyroid gland when it enters the body by inhalation, for example.
 This is most harmful to people of growing age, where the radiation dose to the thyroid gland can increase the risk of thyroid cancer.
-The build-up of radioactive iodine in the thyroid gland can be reduced by taking an iodine tablet.
-The efficiency of this measure depends on correct timing.
-The tablets must therefore only be taken when instructed by the authorities.
+The build-up of radioactive iodine in the thyroid gland can be reduced by taking a medicinal iodine tablet.
+The effectiveness of the product depends on the correct timing, which is why the tablets must only be taken when instructed by the authorities.

-Correct timing is important.
+Correct timing of tablet intake is important.
 The protective effect of the tablet is reduced if the tablet is taken too early or too late.
 The emergency services will issue an emergency warning if people should take shelter inside or use iodine tablets.

 How to use the iodine tablet